addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 --------------------------
 Use the following awscli command to create an Internet Gateway.

-We will leverage this 'device' to allow the **'public'** Subnet we create later to access and be accessible from the Internet.
+We will leverage this component to provide connectivity to/from the Internet for the **'public'** Subnet we create later.

 .. code-block::